-The NPP involves uranium and thorium exploration which have been undertaken through qualitative assessment (aerial survey) and further exploration through quantitative assessment will be carried out in future.
-Similar research is being undertaken on elemental and radioactivity analysis at institutions of higher learning that show higher background radiation and elemental compositions in some parts of the country, as shown in Figure 1-8 below.
-NuPEA is undertaking studies on the nuclear fuel cycle as part of Kenya's nuclear power programme to understand and prioritise where activities are to be exercised.
+The NPP involves uranium and thorium exploration which has been undertaken through qualitative assessment (aerial survey) and further exploration through quantitative assessment will be carried out in future.
+Similar research is being undertaken on elemental and radioactivity

-Figure 1-8: A map showing areas in Kenya with Uranium/Thorium prospects
+Figure 1-3: A map showing areas in Kenya with Uranium/Thorium prospects

-The uranium cycle shown in Figure 1-9 below, involves uranium exploration, mining, milling, conversion, enrichment, fuel fabrication, utilization in a reactor followed by either storage or reprocessing and disposal.
+The uranium cycle shown in Figure 1-4 below, involves uranium exploration, mining, milling, conversion, enrichment, fuel fabrication, utilization in a reactor followed by either storage or reprocessing and disposal.

-Figure 1-9: The uranium exploration process
+Figure 1-4: The uranium exploration process